Dragons Are Real!

 Have you heard about the dragon that lives in Lake Phalen of St. Paul, Minnesota?
-If you’re Hmong and grew up around that area, you’ve probably had.
-In the Hmong community, there’s always been folklore and superstition around bodies of water.
+If you’re Hmong and grew up around that area, you’ve probably heard of it.
+In the Hmong community, there’s always been folklore and superstition surrounding bodies of water.
 A well-known Hmong superstition is that a shapeshifting dragon or evil spirit dwells in the depths of Lake Phalen, stealing people’s spirits and thus making them ill.
 To some first-generation Hmong, this is a present-day reality.
 To the vast majority of second- and third-generation Hmong, this folklore is outright ridiculous.
 Because surely dragons aren’t real, right?

 Lakes and Evil Spirits

-The Hmong aren’t the only ones that are superstitious about large bodies of water.
+The Hmong aren't the only ones who are superstitious about large bodies of water.
 Ancient Israelites were as well.
-For example, in Matthew 14:26 when the disciples were met with fierce winds and saw a figure in the sea, they cried in fear saying, “It is a ghost!”
+For example, in Matthew 14:26, when the disciples were met with fierce winds and saw a figure in the sea, they cried in fear, saying, "It is a ghost!"
 But perhaps this episode from the Gospel of Mark most clearly demonstrates the relationship between lakes and evil spirits:

 On that day, when evening had come, he said to them, “Let us go across to the other side.”
 And leaving the crowd, they took him with them in the boat, just as he was.
 And other boats were with him.
 And a great windstorm arose, and the waves were breaking into the boat, so that the boat was already filling.
 But he was in the stern, asleep on the cushion.
 And they woke him and said to him, “Teacher, do you not care that we are perishing?”
 And he awoke and rebuked the wind and said to the sea, “Peace!
 Be still!”
 And the wind ceased, and there was a great calm.
 He said to them, “Why are you so afraid?
 Have you still no faith?”
 And they were filled with great fear and said to one another, “Who then is this, that even the wind and the sea obey him?”
 (Mark 4:35–41)

-To understand the significance of Jesus stilling the chaotic waters of the Sea Galilee, it’s worth pausing over the backdrop and events that led up to this moment.
+To understand the significance of Jesus stilling the chaotic waters of the Sea of Galilee, it’s worth pausing over the backdrop and events that led up to this moment.
 Mark dramatically opens up his Gospel by describing Jesus with two theologically loaded titles: the Messiah and the Son of God (Mark 1:1).
-That is, Jesus is Israel’s long-awaited messiah and the unique, divine Son of God, and he’s arrived.
+That is, Jesus is Israel’s long-awaited Messiah and the unique, divine Son of God, and he has arrived.
 But his rule differs somewhat from expectations.
-Jesus is determined to cleanse humanity and the created order so that, as Exodus 23/Malachi 3 and Isaiah 40 predict, he can dwell fully with his people in the new creation as Israel’s God incarnate (Mark 1:2–3).
+Jesus is determined to cleanse humanity and the created order so that, as Exodus 23, Malachi 3, and Isaiah 40 predict, he can dwell fully with his people in the new creation as Israel’s God incarnate (Mark 1:2–3).
 His rule is not confined to a mere plot of land but pushes the boundaries of the created order.

-After Jesus receives John’s baptism (Mark 1:4), the Spirit propels him to the wilderness to conquer Satan (Mark 1:12–13).
-Even though it’s only one verse, Jesus’s forty-day wilderness temptation has a significant impact on the rest of his ministry.
-His victory over Satan enables him to vanquish the ultimate satanic prince of all wicked nations and to conquer in a way that no one else had been able.
+After Jesus receives John’s baptism (Mark 1:4), the Spirit propels him to the wilderness to confront Satan (Mark 1:12–13).
+Though it's only one verse, Jesus's forty-day wilderness temptation has a significant impact on the rest of his ministry.
+His victory over Satan enables him to vanquish the ultimate satanic prince of all wicked nations and to conquer in a way that no one else had been able to.

 In Mark 1:21–26, a demon comes heckling Jesus and he rebukes the demon by saying, “Be silent, and come out of him!”
 It’s not recognizable in our English translations but in Greek, the word “to be silent” (Gk. siópaó) is the same word that Jesus uses to calm the seas in Mark 4:39.
 The ancient Israelites perceived the relationship between large bodies of water and evil spirits.
 The stormy conditions over large bodies of water symbolize the hostile forces of Satan and his demons.
 And Jesus has authority and power over demons and over the forces of nature.